Family Logistics App: What It Is (And Why Families Actually Need One)

 ---

-A true family logistics app doesn’t just display information.
+A true logistics system doesn’t just display information.

 It handles the system behind it.